toksaitov/server-project/Readme.md

 ## Tasks

-1. Upload/clone the repo with sources to our course server `auca.space`.
-You have to measure performance on `auca.space` and not on your computer.
+1. Upload or clone the repository containing the sources to our course server at `auca.space`.
+Important: you must measure performance on `auca.space`, not on your local machine.

-2. `cd` into the repo.
+2. `cd` into the repository directory.

-3. Open the `server.c` file and change the `PORT` to the one specified by your instructor.
+3. Open the `server.c` file and change the `SERVER_PORT` to your university ID.

-4. Compile `server.c` with `gcc -O3 -o server server.c`.
+4. Compile `server.c` using `gcc -O3 -o server server.c`.

-5. Submit a picture for processing with `curl -v -X POST --data-binary @./srv/front/test.png http://127.0.0.1:8080/images`.
-Get the processed image with `curl -o output.png -v http://127.0.0.1:8080/images/<UUID>/`.
-The UUID will be given in the first request.
+5. Submit an image for processing using `curl -v -X 'POST' --data-binary '@srv/front/test.png' 'http://127.0.0.1:<SERVER_PORT>/images'`.
+Replace `<SERVER_PORT>` with the port number set in step 3.
+Note the returned job ID, which will be in the form of a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

+   Retrieve the processed image with `curl -o 'srv/front/test_processed.png' -v 'http://127.0.0.1:<SERVER_PORT>/images/<UUID>/'`.
+Again, replace `<SERVER_PORT>` and `<UUID>` accordingly.

+   Finally, check whether the server can serve the processed static file by opening `http://127.0.0.1:<SERVER_PORT>/test_processed.png` in your browser.

-6. Create a copy of the `server.c` file under the name `server_optimized.c`.
+6. Create a copy of `server.c` and name it `server_optimized.c`.

-7. Optimize your code by using OS threads.
-To earn full credit, you must implement and use thread pooling.
-You can also try using a GNU/Linux non-blocking API, apply the median filter with SIMD, and reorganize your code to achieve better performance.
-Use all the knowledge gained from previous labs and projects.
+7. Optimize your code using OS threads.
+You may also explore using the GNU/Linux non-blocking I/O API (which may use threads internally), or specialized networking functions like [`sendfile`](https://man7.org/linux/man-pages/man2/sendfile.2.html) for efficient file transfers.
+Improve performance by making better use of CPU pipelines, caches, and memory, or by applying the median filter with SIMD for faster image processing.
+Use all the knowledge acquired in previous projects to optimize the program.
+Ensure the code follows basic security best practices.

-8. Ensure that your server implementation not only performs well but also correctly processes requests and files across the Chromium family, Firefox, and Safari.
+8. Make sure your server not only performs efficiently but also correctly handles HTTP requests and responses in Chromium-based browsers, Firefox, and Safari.
+Additionally, verify that it works with `curl`, a widely used HTTP command-line tool.

 ## Rules